UIUC-iSchool-DataViz/is445_oauoag_spring2023/week06/lecture06.md

 notes:
 hint -- we already discussed index based last class with the grid heatmap and the histogram plots

-and we've done masking before with the filtering of images
+and we've done masking before with the filtering of images AND there are more hints in the recording you all watched before this class

 ---